Terry Barr: Professional football

-Barr was selected by the Detroit Lions in the third round (36th overall pick) of the 1957 NFL Draft.
+Barr was selected by the Detroit Lions in the third round (36th overall pick) of the 1957 NFL draft.
 In his rookie season, he played in the NFL Championship Game.
 In Detroit's 59–14 win over Cleveland, Barr intercepted a pass and returned it 19 yards for a score.
 Barr spent nine seasons with the Lions from 1957 to 1965.
 In his first three seasons, he was used principally as a defensive back and return specialist.
 He returned 26 kickoffs for 655 yards and 50 punts for 262 yards from 1957 to 1960.

 The Lions began using him increasingly on offense in 1960, but he missed a portion of the 1962 season with a knee injury that required surgery.

 Barr became one of the best pass receivers in the NFL from 1963 to 1964.
 In 1963, he led the NFL with 13 touchdown receptions and was invited to play in his first Pro Bowl.
 He also ranked among the NFL's leaders in 1963 with 13 touchdowns (2nd), 66 receptions (3rd), 1,086 receiving yards (4th), 77.6 receiving yards per game (5th), 78 points scored (7th), and 1,095 yards from scrimmage (7th).
 In 1964, Barr was again selected to play in the Pro Bowl and again ranked among the NFL leaders with 1,030 receiving yards (2nd), 73.6 receiving yards per game (3rd), 9 receiving touchdowns (4th), 18.1 yards per reception (5th), 57 receptions (7th), and 1,061 yards from scrimmage (7th).

 Barr's career ended after the 1965 season due to a knee injury.
 Over his nine-year NFL career, Barr appeared in 102 games and caught 227 passes for 3,810 yards and 35 touchdowns.

-Later year and family
+Later years and family

 After retiring from football, Barr was involved in several businesses in suburban Detroit.
 He operated an insurance agency in partnership with Joe Schmidt and Nick Pietrosante for several years.
 In 1971, he bought a Southfield, Michigan-based company that became Terry Barr Sales L.L.C., which provided sales, marketing, engineering and other services to the automotive industry.
 He was also the chairman of Libralter Plastics, an automotive industry supplier.
-His business interests also included a restaurant and manufacturing operation.
+His business interests also included a restaurant, several manufacturing operations, commercial real estate and a boys summer camp in northern Michigan.
 Barr was a past president of the Bloomfield Hills Country Club.

-Barr was married, and he and his wife, Shelley, had three sons.
+Barr was married, and he and his wife, Shelley, had three sons, Brian, Alan and Terrence.
 He was inducted into the University of Michigan Athletic Hall of Honor and the Michigan Sports Hall of Fame.

+Barr was an avid golfer, fisherman, and duck hunter.
+He maintained homes in Bloomfield Hills MI, Charlevoix MI, and Boca Grande FL.

+In 2005 The Sigma Chi Fraternity honored Barr with the Significant Sig Award.

 Barr died in 2009 at age 73 after a long battle with Alzheimer's disease.